cagov/design-system/.github/ISSUE_TEMPLATE/new-component.md

 ### Equity
 *Are there potential impacts of this component or how it is used that may need special consideration?*

-## Finalizing component

 ### Performance
 *We provide a [baseline]() of tests for basic performance.
 Will this component present additional performance issues, and if so, how can we address them?*

 ### Testing plan
 *We provide a [baseline]() of tests for basic component features.
 Are there additional tests that need to happen for this component?*

+## Publishing
+Once development is completed and the component is in use throughout ca.gov websites, any changes will need well communicated updates that will roll up into bigger updates.
+Additionally, documentation and support will be required.

+### Documentation
+*This document will inform the documentation we create for the finished component.*

+- [ ] Screenshots
+- [ ] Sample code
+- [ ] How to use
+- [ ] Video walkthrough (with captions) (editorial experience)

 ### Support plan
-*What kinds of additional support are needed for this component?*
+*We provide a [baseline]() of support.
+What kinds of additional support are needed for this component?*

-### Documentation
-*This document will inform the documentation we eventually create for the finished component.*

-- [ ] Is the documentation published?